Synnotech-AG/Synnotech.Linq2Db.MsSqlServer/readme.md

 }
 ```

-When you set `traceLevel` to a value other than `TraceLevel.Off`, your services also need to have an `ILoggerFactory` registered.
-It will be used to create a logger for data connection tracing.
+When you set `traceLevel` to a value other than `TraceLevel.Off`, your services also need to have an `ILogger<T>` (from Microsoft.Extensions.Logging) registered.
+It will be used for data connection tracing.
 We recommend `TraceLevel.Info` to log all SQL statements in situations where you need to inspect the generated SQL statements, otherwise leave it off because it has a severe impact on performance and log file size.

-Please note: the configuration is only loaded once at startup.
+Please note: the configuration is only loaded once during startup.
 If you change the database settings, you need to restart your web app.

 `AddLinq2DbForSqlServer` has several optional parameters that you can supply: